 In Kibale Forest National Park, there are 12 chimpanzee habituation permits available daily for trekking in both the morning and afternoon.
 During the experience, groups of four people will track each chimpanzee family, allowing for an intimate and educational experience.

 If you plan to visit the chimpanzees in Kibale Forest National Park for either trekking or habituation experience, you must have a chimpanzee permit.
 It is highly recommended to secure the permit in advance, which means you need to book it before your trip to Kibale.
-The good news is that booking a chimpanzee permit from anywhere in the world is straightforward, especially if you contact Trek Africa Tours.
+The good news is that booking a chimpanzee permit from anywhere in the world is straightforward, especially if you contact Trek Africa Expeditions.
 We guarantee instant availability, reservation, and dates tailored to your travel plans in just 15 minutes.

 Chimpanzee Trekking Permits

-To book a chimpanzee trekking permit, you will need to provide Trek Africa Tours with your travel dates, the number of people in your group, and any other relevant information.
+To book a chimpanzee trekking permit, you will need to provide Trek Africa Expeditions with your travel dates, the number of people in your group, and any other relevant information.
 We will then check availability and reserve your permits once we receive your payment.
 It is essential to note that only a limited number of permits are issued each day, so booking in advance is crucial.

 Chimpanzee Habituation Permits

 Booking a chimpanzee habituation permit is similar to booking a trekking permit.
 However, unlike trekking permits, only four people are allowed to visit each chimpanzee family during the habituation experience.
-Trek Africa Tours will help you book your permit and even provide you with an experienced guide and researchers to trek with you.
+Trek Africa Expeditions will help you book your permit and even provide you with an experienced guide and researchers to trek with you.

-To book your chimpanzee trek or habituation experience in Kibale Forest National Park, simply contact Trek Africa Tours through our telephone numbers, WhatsApp, or email.
+To book your chimpanzee trek or habituation experience in Kibale Forest National Park, simply contact Trek Africa Expeditions through our telephone numbers, WhatsApp, or email.
 Provide us with the dates you plan to visit and trek the chimps in Kibale forest.
 We will then check with Uganda Wildlife Authority (UWA) to confirm the availability of the chimp permits for your preferred dates.
 Once we secure the permits, we will reserve them for you and provide payment instructions.

-Trek Africa Tours offers various payment options, including bank transfers, credit card payments, and cash (in rare cases).
+Trek Africa Expeditions offers various payment options, including bank transfers, credit card payments, and cash (in rare cases).
 After confirming your preferred trekking dates, we will issue an invoice for your chimpanzee permits.
 Payment can be made via bank transfer or credit card.
 However, a 5% surcharge is applied to credit or debit card payments, which is not the case with wire transfers.
 Once payment is made, we require proof of payment to proceed with purchasing your permit while we wait for the funds to show on our bank account.
 Bank transfers and credit card payments typically take 2-3 working days.